 Today we see recycling as a need to take care of our planet and its ecosystem.
 Products made from things considered waste are often sought after aren’t they!

-Today I’m spotlighting three very different Etsy shops that sell recycled products.
+Today I’m spotlighting two very different Etsy shops that sell recycled products.
 All different but giving something back to the environment.

 Made by Swimmer